The Manhattan Street Grid Plan: Misconceptions and Corrections

 In the next installment, we turn to Myth #1, and how the grid plan really came to be….

-Jason M. Barr an Associate Professor of Economics at Rutgers University-Newark.
-He is the author of Building the Skyline: The Birth and Growth of Manhattan’s Skyscrapers.
+Jason M. Barr is Professor of Economics at Rutgers University-Newark, and the author most recently of Building the Skyline: The Birth and Growth of Manhattan’s Skyscrapers.
 Gerard Koeppel is the author of City on a Grid: How New York Became New York, Water for Gotham: A History, and Bond of Union: Building the Erie Canal and the American Empire.